-With almost 5,000 hotels spread across the world, Hilton Hotels and Resorts is massive.
+With more than 5,600 hotels spread across the world, Hilton Hotels and Resorts is massive.
 Since its birth in 1919, the hotel chain has since expanded 14 brands spread across 104 countries.
-Knowing each Hilton-owned brand is a key to maximizing the program, so here's a quick rundown:
+Knowing each Hilton-owned brand is a key to maximizing the program, so here’s a quick rundown:

 The Waldorf Astoria Hotels and Resorts have 29 locations across the world.
-They're known for superior, 5-star service, and are iconic in their own right.
-I've stayed at the Waldorf Astoria Trianon Palace in Versailles, France and it is spectacular.
+They’re known for superior, 5-star service, and are iconic in their own right.
+I’ve stayed at the Waldorf Astoria Chicago, and the service was spectacular!

 The Conrad Hotels and Resorts have 36 properties, and are more geared for the luxury business traveler, though Conrad does have resorts as well.
-Last year, I stayed at the Conrad Dubai, and it was one of my favorite hotel stays of all time.
+This year, I honeymooned at the Conrad Maldives, which is probably my favorite resort in the world.

 Hilton Hotels and Resorts are some of the most ubiquitous properties on earth, with more than 570 worldwide locations.
 Here, you’ll find executive lounges for elite members, full-breakfast, room service, and concierge services.

 DoubleTree by Hilton has over 500 properties as well, and is perhaps most famous for their welcome of warm cookies at check-in.
-I recently wrapped up a stay at the DoubleTree Downtown Los Angeles, where they even had a "Kyoto Garden" to cater to their frequent Japanese travelers.
+I wrapped up a stay at the DoubleTree Downtown Los Angeles in 2016, where they even had a “Kyoto Garden” to cater to their frequent Japanese travelers.

 Embassy Suites by Hilton are a business travelers delight: there’s a hosted open bar and appetizer hour each night at every property, as well as a free cooked-to-order breakfast each morning.
 Rooms are all two-room suites at a minimum (brand-wide), and come at a reasonable price.

-Curio Collection spots are "independently-minded" luxury hotels from Hilton.
-Think Autograph Collection from Marriott or Luxury Collection from Marriott.
+Curio Collection spots are “independently-minded” luxury hotels from Hilton.
+Think Autograph Collection or Luxury Collection from Marriott.
 These are sprouting up everywhere, so look for them in downtown or unique locations worldwide.

-Yje Tapestry Collection is a new brand that's an independent, millennially-focused product, which has yet to open a property.
+The Tapestry Collection is a new brand that’s an independent, millennially-focused product, which has a few properties currently.